taha-elkholy/final_project/README.md

 ## Using these plugins in this project

-retrofit: source code generator that uses Dio as an http client
+- retrofit: source code generator that uses Dio as an http client
-dio: http client
+- dio: http client
-flutter_bloc: state management with freezed
+- flutter_bloc: state management with freezed
-equatable: makes comparing dart objects
+- equatable: makes comparing dart objects
-intl: to format date
+- intl: to format date
-json_annotation: to use json serialize annotation
+- json_annotation: to use json serialize annotation
-freezed_annotation: to use freezed annotation get_it & injectable: for dependency injection
+- freezed_annotation: to use freezed annotation
+- get_it & injectable: for dependency injection
-connectivity_plus: internet connection
+- connectivity_plus: internet connection
-shared_preferences: save local cached data
+- shared_preferences: save local cached data
-dartz: for handle return type with Either
+- dartz: for handle return type with Either
-flutter_native_splash: to show image in the native white screen
+- flutter_native_splash: to show image in the native white screen

+## Note
+* The API server use the local host (sometimes not available)